Skip to content

 Product Overview

-aeqi creates TRUSTs: programmable companies for the agent economy.
+aeqi is the Company OS for the agent economy.

 This page is the product overview.
 For the market thesis, read The agent economy.
 For the long-arc manifesto, read Programmable capitalism.
 The docs explain how the product is structured and how to use it.